-So it’s important to take into consideration the added weight and encumbrance of those things when choosing your standard winter gear.
+So it’s important to take into consideration the added weight and encumbrance when choosing your standard winter gear.
 Characteristics such as high manual dexterity, extra pockets, the ability to easily strap something onto your back, or even good capacity can all play a significant role in your cold-weather activities.

 q: What is the most important piece of winter gear I need to keep me warm this winter?

 All winter gear is important as they all play a vital part in keeping your body warm and allowing you to continue to do your daily tasks or enjoy your outdoor adventures.
-But if you had to focus on some specific winter gear that you definitely want on hand, that would be any headgear, winter boots, winter jacket, winter gloves, or any clothing that will maintain body heat.
+But if you had to focus on some specific winter gear that you definitely want on hand, that would be any headgear, winter boots, winter jacket, winter gloves, or any piece of clothing that will maintain body heat.
 Our list outlined some of the most important pieces of gear you want to keep your eye on, and why they play a vital role in keeping you warm and safe this winter.

 q: How do base layers work?